-Description: A reference surface.
+Description: Seismic travel time at the reference surface.

-Argument: A real number in case of constant format or a grid with reals in the given format.
+Argument: A real number or a grid file.

 A.4.2 <surface>

 Description: Wrapper for elements specifying a single surface.
 This element is repeated for every surface (except the reference) in the model.
 Important: The surface elements must be in stratigraphic order.